Efficiency in General Agency Models with Imperfect Public Monitoring

 Washington University in Saint Louis

-I examine what basic properties of the monitoring technology allow us to implement near-efficient outcomes in dynamic agency models with imperfect public monitoring.
-Specifically, in a T-period model where signals can depend arbitrarily on past actions and exhibit serial correlation, I identify two basic properties of the signal processes, the concentration of measure and the informativeness, that help implement near-efficient outcomes when T is large if the signal process has sufficiently concentrated measures and conveys enough information about the agent's true profit contribution, a condition that is almost tight in a class of agency models with frequent actions.
-To prove these results, I construct test contracts which attain robust performances for each T even if details of the signal process are not exactly known to the contract designer.
+In T-period agency models with imperfect public monitoring where signals can depend arbitrarily on past actions and exhibit serial correlation, I identify two basic properties of the signal processes, the concentration of measure and the informativeness, that help implement near-efficient outcomes when T is large.
+I also show that these properties are almost necessary for attaining asymptotic near-efficiency in a class of agency models with frequent actions.
+To prove these results, I construct test contracts which attain robust performances for each T even if details of the signal processes are not exactly known to the principal.

 Number of Pages in PDF File: 39

 Keywords: dynamic agency; robust incentives

 JEL Classification: D86working papers series

 Date posted: July 6, 2013 ; Last revised: October 19, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo6 in 0.234 seconds